-If gluten-free baking is something you’re going to be doing long term and you’re interested in saving money, here’s something for you to consider.
+If gluten-free baking is something you’re going to be doing long term and you’re interested in saving money, milling your own gluten-free flour is something for you to consider.

 Buying a grain mill is expensive at the outset, but it will pay for itself before long.
 I bought a Whisper Mill, which is now called WonderMill, soon after I was diagnosed and have been very happy with it.
 There are other brands out there which I’m sure are very good also.
 Don’t be fooled by its name, the Whisper Mill is not quiet, but it is not as loud as some.